InsightEdge/insightedge-ctr-demo/doc/doc.md

 ![Alt cluster](img/0_cluster.png?raw=true "Cluster")

-Let's open the interactive [Web Notebook](http://insightedge.io/docs/010/14_notebook.html) to explore our dataset.
+Let's open the interactive [Web Notebook](http://insightedge.io/docs/010/14_notebook.html) and start exploring our dataset.

 The dataset is in csv format, so we will use databricks csv library to load it from hdfs into Spark dataframe: